 It can, but it will lose a lot of its sweetness and that is really the best part of corn, so I would not recommend it.
 I highly recommend always keeping it refrigerated.

-I like to store corn in a plastic bag or Tupperware in the refrigerator.
+I like to store fresh corn in a plastic bag or in an airtight container in the refrigerator.

 I would recommend waiting until the last second possible to shuck your corn or it will start to dry out.

-I like to keep it simple and serve my corn with just some melted butter and a little salt or as a little salsa/salad with black beans.
+I like to keep it simple and serve my corn with just some melted butter and a little salt.

 - If you want to make corn with the husks off, you absolutely can – just cook it for less time.
 Two minutes will be perfect.

 - If you are feeling really adventurous, you can make milk and butter corn, by mixing a little milk with the water in your Instant Pot and topping the corn with a few pats of butter.
 Cook for 2 minutes on high, then quick release.
-The corn will be buttery and delicious - just top with salt and serve!
+The addition of milk makes does not make a huge difference, but the melted butter will make the corn extra well… buttery and delicious – just top with salt and serve!
 (Some even put sugar in the milk, but corn is sweet enough already for me.)

 - Instant Pot Southern Style Green Beans